 Time Code Display

-A dedicated time code field not only displays the current time code location but allows the user to enter a known time code location within a selected clip, and press Enter to cue that frame.
+A dedicated time code field not only displays the current time code location, but allows the user to enter a known time code location within a selected clip, and press Enter to cue that frame.
 In Full Screen mode, an optional time code display may be overlaid.
 The user may select between available time code sources by clicking on the time code source field.
-Copy and pasting of timecode is also available by using <ctrl>-c and <ctrl>-v
+Copy and pasting of time code is also available by using -c and -v

 DrasticPreview supports 608/708 Closed Captions.
 The closed caption information will be displayed over the video frame when enabled.
 Supported sources include SMPTE 436, CEA-708, OP-47/RDD-08, CEA-608, MCC, AAF, SCC, STL, EBU, embedded and many other formats.
-See the caption section below for more details.
+See the Closed Caption section below for more details.

 Please note: The CC feature is only available when running under a temporary or permanent license.
-Please contact Drastic if you want to test this feature.
+Please contact Drastic for a license if you want to test this feature.